pablisho/vol-surface-reconstruction/README.md

-# Volatility Surface Reconstruction via Deep Learning
+# Volatility Surface Reconstruction Using Deep Learning

-Code for the master's thesis *"Reconstrucción de Superficies de Volatilidad Mediante Deep Learning Bajo Restricciones de No Arbitraje"* (Volatility Surface Reconstruction via Deep Learning Under No-Arbitrage Constraints), Faculty of Engineering, University of Buenos Aires.
+Code and experiments for the master's thesis *Volatility Surface Reconstruction Using Deep Learning Under No-Arbitrage Constraints*, Faculty of Engineering, University of Buenos Aires.

 ## Overview